Samet Nangshe Viewpoint overlooking Phang Nga Bay & Phang Nga Bay Long Tail Boat Trip

 From the car park reaching the viewpoint involves a short walk uphill.
 On our way, the sun started to set and revealed these giant rocks which were before hidden in the dark.
 We were not expecting this breathtaking scene and were quite overwhelmed by it.

-We didn’t continue to the higher most popular point but instead stopped at a lower one which is equally beautiful and were practically all alone.
+We didn’t continue to the higher most popular point but instead stopped at a lower one which is equally beautiful and we were practically all alone.

 Samet Nangshe Viewpoint from Phuket